+It's no secret that the engineering industry is struggling against a widespread skill and staff shortage.
 The need for skilled engineers has never been as pressing as it is today.
-Technology is developing rapidly, and the global population is growing at a rate of approximately 83 million per year.
-It's at the hands of the engineering sector to sustain many crucial aspects of our day-to-day lives.
+Technology is developing rapidly, and the global population is growing apace.
+It's in the hands of current and future engineers to maintain and sustain many crucial aspects of our lives.

-In 2017, EngineeringUK forecast a required 265,000 skilled workers needed annually through to 2024, including those needed to fill the 79,000 engineering-related roles expected to emerge per year, to cope with demand.
+According to a 2019 EngineeringUK report, 124,000 engineers and technicians will be needed annually up to 2024, while 79,000 engineering-related roles are expected to emerge per year, to cope with demand.

-However, the sector is keen for its workforce to reflect the diversity of the country it serves.
-This is especially important as studies have shown that mixed teams (of age and race, as well as gender) are naturally less competitive, more creative and better communicators.
+As the sector is keen for its workforce to reflect the diversity of the country it serves, it's clear that tackling issues of diversity should be a high priority for the engineering community.
+This is especially important as studies show that mixed teams (of age and race, as well as gender) are naturally less competitive, better at communication and more creative.